Metro Group (Bangladesh): History

 On 30 October 2018, Best Holding Limited hired Shakib Al Hasan as their brand ambassador.
 On 15 January 2019, issued bond to pay off the loan from the construction of Le Méridien Dhaka.

-On 17 December 2020, Bangladesh Securities and Exchange Commission stopped the listing of Best Holding Limited on the Dhaka Stock Exchange as it did not allow direct listing of private companies.
+On 17 December 2020, the Bangladesh Securities and Exchange Commission stopped the listing of Best Holding Limited on the Dhaka Stock Exchange as it did not allow direct listing of private companies.
 52 percent of the shares of the company are owned by its founders while four state owned banks (Agrani Bank, Janata Bank, Rupali Bank Limited, and Sonali Bank) own almost 30 percent of the remaining shares.
 The Ministry of Finance ordered a change in policy to allow private infrastructure companies to directly list on the stock market after failed bids by Best Holdings Limited and Akash DTH.
 On 18 December 2020, the Ministry of Finance suspended its directives to the exchange commission following media reports.
-Best Holding named Investment Corporation of Bangladesh as its issue manager but Investment Corporation of Bangladesh denied any involvement.
+Best Holding named Investment Corporation of Bangladesh as its issue manager, but Investment Corporation of Bangladesh denied any involvement.
 The other issue manager was RACE Portfolio and Issue Management which is owned by Chowdhury Nafeez Sarafat.

 On 20 December 2020, Morsheda Ahmed, director of Central Pharmaceuticals Limited announced plans to buy back 4.11 percent of the company's shares from the stock market.
 In August 2021, the price of Central Pharmaceuticals shares rose 32 percent unexpectedly in the Dhaka Stock Exchange despite the company operating at a loss.

-On 21 August 2021, the Ministry of Finance recommended that the four state owned banks (Agrani Bank, Janata Bank, Rupali Bank Limited, and Sonali Bank) not seek their guaranteed dividends from Best Holdings Limited.
+On 21 August 2021, the Ministry of Finance recommended that the four state-owned banks (Agrani Bank, Janata Bank, Rupali Bank Limited, and Sonali Bank) not seek their guaranteed dividends from Best Holdings Limited.